 - Plan ahead: When you are experiencing drug-induced psychosis, the altered state of mind may preclude you from figuring out how to get help.
 Consider establishing a relapse prevention plan, including identifying someone you can contact if you’re experiencing disturbing symptoms.

 - Stress management: Misuse of drugs is commonly a coping mechanism for dealing with stress.
-Avoiding stressful situations is not always possible, and learning techniques to manage stress is important.
+Avoiding stressful situations is not always possible, and learning techniques to manage stress is essential.

 - Avoid drugs and alcohol: Some individuals are more vulnerable to psychotic symptoms than others due to genetics, comorbidities, or environmental factors.
 Avoiding the offending substance is ideal.
-If using the drug is not just recreational, but a form of self-medication, consider substituting with well-researched psychiatric medications that are tested to ensure purity and potency.
+If using the drug is not just recreational but a form of self-medication, consider substituting it with well-researched psychiatric medications tested to ensure purity and potency.

 How to Help Someone Experiencing Drug-Induced Psychosis

 It can be unsettling to witness someone experiencing drug-induced psychosis.
-It is generally recommended to stay calm and try not to agitate the individual.
-If the person has not already received medical attention, encourage the person to get professional help or call 911 if you are not sure if the individual is at risk for harm to oneself or others.
-As drug-induced psychosis can last for weeks, it is important to be patient and supportive to the person as they recover.
+It is generally recommended to stay calm and avoid agitating the individual.
+If the person has not already received medical attention, encourage them to get professional help or call 911 if you are unsure if they are at risk for harm to themself or others.
+As drug-induced psychosis can last for weeks, be patient and supportive to the person as they recover.

 You can support a loved one experiencing or recovering from drug-induced psychosis by:

-- Seeking medical assistance: Often drug-induced psychosis comes with symptoms that might be difficult to handle at home, putting both the individual and others at risk for harm.
+- Seeking medical assistance: Drug-induced psychosis often comes with symptoms that might be difficult to handle at home, putting both the individual and others at risk for harm.
 Don’t be afraid to call 911 sooner rather than later.
-There may also be treatments available in a clinical setting to help the individual deal with the psychotic symptoms.
+Treatments may be available in a clinical setting to help the individual deal with psychotic symptoms.

 - Encouraging treatment: While substance-induced psychosis may result from prescribed medicines or toxins, it is more common that this condition results from drug misuse.
 The person experiencing psychosis may require drug rehabilitation to avoid a recurrence of psychosis or other debilitating consequences of drug misuse.